 Senate Bill 496 aims to limit access to ephedrine and pseudoephedrine – primary ingredients in the making of methamphetamine.

-Each time a person buys the medicine, it is put into a real-time online system to track the purchases.
-If a purchase goes over the limit, a retailer is not allowed to finish the transaction.
+Each time a person buys the medicine, it is input into a real-time online system to track the purchases.

 Sen. Carlin Yoder, R-Middlebury, said he thinks consumers with seasonal allergies and occasional cold and sinus infections will still be able to buy the medicine they need.

-Yoders bill also institutes an annual limit of about eight months worth of the medicine – or about 60 grams.
-He said that is equal to one pill a day.
-Yoder said that if people need more, they should be under the care of a doctor and can get a prescription.
+He equated that to one pill a day.
+Yoder said if a person needs more than that they should be under the care of a doctor and can get a prescription.